copyleft-next/copyleft-next/CONTRIBUTING.md

   2. No private mailing lists (including but not limited to those governed by the so-called Chatham House Rule) will be used by this project.
-Public archiving of such mailing lists is strongly encouraged; however, archives are not mandatory and partial archiving is permitted.
+Public archiving of mailing lists used by this project is strongly encouraged; however, archives are not mandatory and partial archiving is permitted.